-CUPE members are service-providers, white-collar workers, technicians, labourers, skilled trades people and professionals.
+CUPE members are service-providers, white-collar workers, technicians, laborers, skilled tradespeople, and professionals.
 More than half of CUPE members are women.
-About one-third are part-time workers.
+About one-third of our members works part-time.

 The International Day for the Elimination of Racial Discrimination is observed annually on 21 March.
 As Acting CUPE NS President Dianne Frittenburg writes, in South Africa it is called Human Rights’ Day.

 The Canadian Union of Public Employees is offering its sincere condolences to the family and friends of Mike McNeil, president of CUPE Nova Scotia, who died suddenly this weekend.
 “Losing Brother McNeil is not only a loss for CUPE members, it is also a tremendous loss for the labour movement,” said Dianne Frittenburg, member of CUPE Nova Scotia’s Executive Board.

 With heavy hearts we announce the passing of Michael Hugh Paul McNeil, also known as Bunky, on Saturday, March 12.